MeteoSwiss-APN/plot_profile/README.rst

 --------
 **Error messages have (so far) not been implemented.
 Thus, follow the description of these options meticulously.**

-asdf
+- to use personal settings, don't forget the ``--personal_settings`` flag. otherwise the individually defined axis limits won't be applied.

-- to use personal settings, don't forget to use the ``--personal_settings`` flag. otherwise the individually defined axis limits won't be applied.
+- to try out this package, run the ``plot_profile_example.sh`` script and study the newly created directory and containing plots

 ToDos
 -------